sinnerschrader/sinnerschrader-career/data/jobs/en/art-director-next-ham.md

 - Design of the NEXT platform and communication
 - Development of campaigns and key visuals
 - Design for social media channels and ads
-- AD in cooperation with various service providers
+- Art Direction in cooperation with various service providers
 - Design of internal and external communication tools for SinnerSchrader and Accenture Interactive

 ## What you should bring along:
 - Experience and versatile skills as a product designer
 - Knowledge of UX
-- Design skills in industry standard tools such as Sketch, Figma, Keynote/ Powerpoint, Adobe Creative Cloud
+- Design skills in industry standard tools such as Sketch, Figma, Keynote, Powerpoint and Adobe Creative Cloud
-- High understanding of digital design especially video editing / animation / motion design
+- High understanding of digital design especially video editing, animation and motion design
 - Additional print expertise would be an advantage

 ## What we offer: